People

 Carlton is broadly interested in applying tools from statistical mechanics to understand biological and specifically, neural, systems.
 Of particular interest is the application of the above to understanding behavior and neural function.
 When he's not working, you can find him reading existentially dreadful science fiction books, practicing his bass guitar and upright bass, or inconsistently learning Portuguese.

-NICK WEAVER, PhD student (Co-advised with Prof. Ben Machta)
+NICK WEAVER (Co-advised with Prof. Ben Machta)

 Nick is interested in the theoretical and computational study of information processing in living systems, and in particular the brain, using statistical mechanics, information theory, and network science.
 He enjoys spending time with my cats, playing video games, and skiing.